 Things to Do

 It is no secret that this area is a fantastic place to live, but did you know it’s also a great place to work and play?
 Start your day at one of several coffee shops in the area, like Steadfast Coffee, Barista Parlor or Red Bicycle Coffee & Crepes.
 Then head south to the Nashville Farmers’ Market, which is wedged between Rosa L Parks Blvd and the Bicentennial Capitol Mall Park.
 Need to get some work done?
-There are several co-working spaces available, including The Skillery and Deavor.
+There are several co-working spaces available, including Deavor and The Lab.
 Don’t forget to grab lunch or dinner at one of the neighborhood’s beloved eateries!
 While Germantown Cafe’s upscale bistro food always knocks it out of the ballpark, also consider Silo for phenomenal farm-to-fork fare or Monell’s Dining & Catering for some family-style southern comfort.

 One of the biggest draws to this neighborhood is the annual Oktoberfest celebration, which attracts around 200,000 people each year for beer-fueled festivities including a massive parade, a 5K bier run and even a dachshund derby race.
 Other annual festivals include the Garden Guzzle in May and the Germantown Home Tour in December.

 Packed with almost two centuries worth of history, this area is thriving with a diverse zoning mix of classic Victorian-style single family homes, duplexes, modern townhouses, trendy low-rises, quaint storefronts and converted industrial spaces.
 The average sale price for properties in both Germantown and Salemtown hovered around $400,000 in 2016.